17-year-old shot at high-rise apartment building in Flatbush

 This building is no stranger to violence.

-In Jnauary 2023, a man was slashed in the face during a dispute.
+In January 2023, a man was slashed in the face during a dispute.
 At that time residents said the building was lacking the most important necessity--safety.
-Shortly before that, an armed robbery, where thousands of dollars in cash, marijuana and jewelry were stolen.
+Shortly before that, an armed robbery, where thousands of dollars in cash, marijuana, and jewelry were stolen.

 The 17-year-old victim of this most recent incident is expected to be ok.